awsdocs/aws-config-developer-guide/doc_source/vpc-network-acl-unused-check.md

 # vpc\-network\-acl\-unused\-check<a name="vpc-network-acl-unused-check"></a>

-Checks to see if there are unused Network Access Control List \(NACL\)\.
-The rule is COMPLIANT if NACL is associated with a subnet, NON\_COMPLIANT otherwise\.
+Checks if there are unused network access control lists \(network ACLs\)\.
+The rule is COMPLIANT if each network ACL is associated with a subnet\.
+The rule is NON\_COMPLIANT if a network ACL is not associated with a subnet\.

 **Identifier:** VPC\_NETWORK\_ACL\_UNUSED\_CHECK